About Us

 Read More

 Lisa received her Bachelor of Arts in Psychology from Southern Connecticut State University in 2010 and her Masters in Marriage and Family Therapy from Syracuse University in 2015.
-Lisa has had the pleasure of working with many diverse populations including children with special needs, the LGBTQIA+ community, couples, individuals of all ages and backgrounds, youths and their families in community-based settings, and adults struggling with substance use and/or eating disorders.
-Lisa considers herself to be a strengths-based therapist which means that she views all of her clients as inherently resilient and capable of overcoming the many stressors they find themselves to be faced with.
-Lisa approaches all of her clients with unconditional positive regard and collaboration, providing them with a space to foster personal growth and improve their familial and romantic relationships.
-Lisa’s interventions include Narrative, Cognitive-Behavioral Therapy (CBT), Dialectical-Behavioral Therapy (DBT), Internal Family Systems (IFS), and expressive art therapies as well as mindfulness and Polyvagal Theory.
+Lisa specializes in working with relationships- relationship to self, couples in all relationship constellations, and families.
+Lisa’s second passion is working with those struggling in their relationship to substances.
+Lisa considers herself to be a strengths-based therapist and views all of her clients as inherently resilient.
+She approaches all of her clients with unconditional positive regard and collaboration, providing them with a space to foster personal growth and improve their familial and romantic relationships.
+Lisa works by pulling from many different therapeutic modalities including cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and committment therapy (ACT), narrative, mindfulness, Polyvagal, internal family systems (IFS), and emotionally focused therapy (EFT).
+Lisa most enjoys working with late teen and adult clients and those identifying as LGBTQIA+ and/or neurodivergent.

 Administrative Staff